alexxn/awesome_scientific_social_networks/README.md

 https://clarivate.com/products/web-of-science - Web Of Science is an online subscription-based scientific citation indexing service.

 https://www.ncbi.nlm.nih.gov/pubmed - s a free search engine accessing primarily the MEDLINE database of references and abstracts on life sciences and biomedical topics.

+https://search.crossref.org/ - Search the metadata of   journal articles, books, standards, datasets & more

+https://clarivate.com/products/web-of-science/ - The Web of Science platform connects the Web of Science Core Collection to regional citation indexes